holke/git-advanced-workshop/exercises/cherry-pick/README.md

 ### The exercise

-The branch `practice-rebasing` contains several commits that you need in the branch `practice-cherry-pick`.
+The branch `practice-cherry-pick-pickfromhere` contains several commits that you need in the branch `practice-cherry-pick`.
 You'll recognize them, since they mention 'cherry-pick' in their commit message.

 1. Identify the commits that you need to cherry-pick using `git log` or a tool such as [`gitk`](https://git-scm.com/docs/gitk).